PTCInc/vuforia-engine/README.md

 # Vuforia Engine SDK
 This **issue-only repository** for Vuforia Engine can be used to **report issues and share feedback**.
 Find a list of all reported issues and feedback via our [issue tracker](https://github.com/PTCInc/vuforia-engine/issues).

-Vuforia Engine provides APIs for all of the essential AR features like tracking images, objects, and environments.
-With these capabilities you can build entirely new AR experiences or enhance existing apps with AR features.
+Vuforia Engine is the most powerful cross-platform SDK for all essential AR features including tracking images, objects, and environments.
+With these capabilities, you can build entirely new AR experiences or enhance existing apps with AR features.

 ## Downloads
-You can download the [Vuforia Engine SDK](https://developer.vuforia.com/downloads/sdk), [sample projects and code](https://developer.vuforia.com/downloads/samples), and [tools](https://developer.vuforia.com/downloads/tool) via the Vuforia Engine Developer Portal.
+You can download the [Vuforia Engine SDK](https://developer.vuforia.com/downloads/sdk), [Sample Projects](https://developer.vuforia.com/downloads/samples), and [Tools](https://developer.vuforia.com/downloads/tool) from the Vuforia Engine Developer Portal.

 ## Quick Start
-Visit our [library](https://library.vuforia.com/) for the latest doucmentation for developing with Vuforia Engine such as the getting started guide of our [Unity SDK](https://library.vuforia.com/getting-started/getting-started-vuforia-engine-unity).
+Visit our [library](https://library.vuforia.com/) for the latest documentation on developing with Vuforia Engine such as the Getting Started Guide of our [Unity SDK](https://library.vuforia.com/getting-started/getting-started-vuforia-engine-unity).

 ## API Reference
-See our [Unity API Reference](https://library.vuforia.com/sites/default/files/references/unity/index.html) or [C API Reference](https://library.vuforia.com/sites/default/files/references/native/index.html) documents for more information.
+See our [Unity API Reference](https://library.vuforia.com/sites/default/files/references/unity/index.html) or [C API Reference](https://library.vuforia.com/sites/default/files/references/native/index.html) for the Vuforia Engine API reference library.

 ## Release Notes
-The SDK release notes are available through our [release notes](https://library.vuforia.com/release-notes/vuforia-engine-release-notes) page.
+The SDK release notes are available through our [Release Notes](https://library.vuforia.com/release-notes/vuforia-engine-release-notes) page.

 ## Terms & Conditions
-By using the Vuforia Engine SDK, and this repository, you agree to our [developer agreement](https://developer.vuforia.com/legal/vuforia-developer-agreement) and [terms of service](https://developer.vuforia.com/legal/tos) which governs your use thereof.
+By using the Vuforia Engine SDK, and this repository, you agree to our [Developer Agreement](https://developer.vuforia.com/legal/vuforia-developer-agreement) and [Terms of Service](https://developer.vuforia.com/legal/tos) which governs your use thereof.

 Copyright 2023 PTC